LASEK

 About LASEK

-Lasek is a laser-based surgery combination of Lasik and PRK (photorefractive keratectomy).
-This method is used for astigmatism, short-sightedness, and farsightedness.
-The most important difference between Lasik and Lasek is in the focal effect point of the excimer laser on the cornea.
-In the Lasik method, the laser hits the new spot on the cornea after the removal of a corneal layer and then scraping is performed.
-However, in the Lasek method, the laser beams will hit the corneal surface without the removal of the corneal layer and only after the removal of the covering tissue of the cornea.
+Lasek is a laser-based surgery combined of Lasik and PRK (photorefractive keratectomy).
+This method is used for astigmatism, shortsightedness and farsightedness.
+The most important difference between Lasik and Lasek is in the focal effect point of excimer laser on the cornea.
+In the Lasik method, the laser hits the new spot on the cornea after removal of a corneal layer and then scraping is performed.
+However, in the Lasek method, the laser beams will hit the corneal surface without removal of the corneal layer and only after removal of the covering tissue of the cornea.

 Recommended for